4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/03/HighMemSite/index.md

     ![Download the Dotnet.exe Dump](download-the-dump.jpg)

-### Use Visual Studio 2019 to do memory usage analysis
+### Use Visual Studio to do memory usage analysis
-1. Drag and drop the .dmp dump file to Visual Studio.
+1. Drag & drop the dump file to Visual Studio 2019.
 2. Click the ``Debug Managed Memory`` Action

     ![Debug in VS](vs-debug.jpg)

-2. In the usage report, we can see that ASP.NET Cache is responsible for most of the memory objects.
+3. In the usage report, we can see that ASP.NET Cache is responsible for most of the memory objects.

     ![VS report](vs-report.jpg)